StephenWinters95/FLIT_Main_Ste/README.md

 ### Design Images - Icons and Symbols

-Certain icons and symbols (again based on Wordle look & feel) are used for quicklinks e.g. ? for About page, graphy symbol for Stats page, cog symbol for settings page.
+Consistent icons and symbols are used throughout the site, and in multiple contexts - e.g. Certain icons for likes, bookmarks, tasks, and responses (comments) appear in both a user and an article context.
+These are descibed more fully within the features section.

 ## Agile
 An Agile approach was followed in plannning this project.
 This is somewhat in contrast to the developer's well-practised 'waterfall' habits and presented both a challenge and an opportunity to think in a different way about deliverables and incremental delivery.